hmaeda/test_convex/README.md

 $ Rscript test_solution.R profile=test_profile bucket=test_bucket key=test_key/file.parquet
 ```
 * The solution uses the credentials (in `~/.aws/credentials`) to sign an HTTP GET request to download the parquet file to disk which is then read into R before printing the second row as a TSV format to the standard output.
+* The solution assumes the parquet file is in an S3 bucket in the eu-west-1 region

 ## Pre-requisits: